pedro-moreira-ibm/bob-workshop/lab2/README.md

 **✅ Checkpoint**: The project is now open in your workspace.

-## 1.2 (OPTIONAL - Only for those who did not complete LAB1): Open the application frontend
+## 1.2: Open the application frontend (OPTIONAL - only for those who did not complete Lab1)

 Ask Bob to run the application: